Effective experience rating for large insurance portfolios via surrogate modeling: Introduction

 \section{Introduction}

-Credibility, experience rating, or more recently the so-called ``a posteriori" ratemaking are fundamental areas in actuarial science that enable actuaries to adjust premiums based on a policyholder's actual experience.
+Credibility, experience rating, or more recently the so-called ``a posteriori" ratemaking are fundamental areas in actuarial science that enable actuaries to adjust premiums based on a policyholder's experience.
 Classical credibility theory, as formulated by \cite{Buhlmann2005course}, is based on the theory of Bayesian inference.
-The current understanding of a policyholder's risk behavior serves as the ``a priori" information, which, when combined with the actual claims experience, results in ``a posteriori" understanding of the policyholder's true risk behavior.
+The current understanding of a policyholder's risk behavior serves as the ``a priori" information, which when combined with the actual claims experience, results in an ``a posteriori" understanding of the policyholder's true risk behavior.
 This posterior knowledge can then be used to calculate upgraded premiums.
 The nature of the Bayesian credibility model depends on the goals of the modeling question and, more importantly, on the behavior of the data.
-Insurance data can be highly complex due to the size of the portfolio of policyholders and its heterogeneity.
-Consequently, several modeling approaches have been explored in the actuarial literature to calculate upgraded premiums.
+Insurance data can be highly complex due to the size of the portfolio of policyholders and its high degree of heterogeneity.
+Consequently, several modeling approaches to calculate upgraded premiums have been explored in the actuarial literature.